RobertBurrellDonkin/library-management-system/README.md

 # Library Management System with RESTful API
+## Overview
+A Spring Boot 3 microservice with both bonuses -
+ * Basic rate limiter based on concurrent request
+ * Simple JWT authentication based on Spring Security supporting tokens signed using asymmetric cryptography

+Assuming that the **Java 8+** specified includes later version and noting that
+ * Java 8 is now end of life,
+ * has known security vulnerabilities,
+ * and is not supported by SpringBoot 3

+this solution requires Java 17.
+It is expected to run on later versions but has only been tested on Java 17.

+## How To Run

+# Notes
 ## Assumptions And Design Decisions

 * Java 8 is now end of life, has known security vulnerability